metaopt/torchopt/docs/source/distributed/distributed.rst

     torchopt.distributed.parallelize_sync

 TorchOpt offers wrappers to parallelize the function execution on the remote workers.
-It makes the function execution on the remote workers more transparent to the users and makes the code structure more clear.
+It makes the function execution on the remote workers more transparent to the users and makes the code structure clear.

 .. code-block:: python
     :emphasize-lines: 3, 9, 10, 11, 12